 If any inconsistency exists between this CPS and the normative provisions of the foregoing policies, guidelines, and requirements ("Applicable Requirements"), then the Applicable Requirements take precedence over this CPS.
-Time-stamping services are provided according to IETF RFC 3161 and other technical standards.

 This CPS is only one of several documents that control DigiCert's certification services.
 Other important documents include both private and public documents, such as the CP, DigiCert's agreements with its customers, Relying Party agreements, and DigiCert's privacy policy.
 DigiCert may provide additional certificate policies or certification practice statements.
 These supplemental policies and statements are available to applicable users or relying parties.